Mastering Key Bindings in Emacs

 KEY is bound to; the other way is to describe a function,

-C-h f FUNCTION.
-Because Emacs is a self-documenting editor all functions, variables, keys, etc. loaded in Emacs can be accessed by way of the
+Because Emacs is a self-documenting editor all functions, variables, keys, etc. known to Emacs are accessible through the

 repeat-complex-command, and it is conveniently bound to the key